rouseabout/os/README.md

 ### Linux boot protocol

-`kernel.linux` has been tested with grub, LILO, LINLD, LOADLIN and SYSLINUX.
+`kernel.linux` has been tested with GRUB, LILO, LINLD, LOADLIN and SYSLINUX.

 To boot in QEMU use use `make qemu-linux`.
 To boot in TinyEMU use `make temu-linux`.